How To Make Iced Tea – Two Ways

 I’ve tried making iced tea several ways but I’ve recently discovered my favorite and easiest way to make a large batch – cold brew in a large gallon pitcher.
 I love that I can make one big gallon of tea and have it cold and ready for me in the fridge with very little effort.
 It does make a lot but I’ll give you another easy way to make one serving of iced tea too so you’re all set whether you want just one glass or a whole pitcher!

 This is so simple it’s almost funny to call it a recipe.
 All you need is 12-18 tea bags of your choice.
 I prefer regular black tea or even decaf black tea.
 I’ve also made some batches with mostly black tea and 4-5 bags of a flavored herbal tea, lemon or raspberry would be good.

 Place your tea into a gallon size pitcher with a spout.
 If the bags have string with tags, just remove those before placing in the jar.
 Fill jar with filtered water.
 Slightly stir and put in fridge for at least 8-10 hours.
-Once your ready to drink, just pull out the tea bags and lightly squeeze to let out the extra liquid and discard the bags.
+Once your ready to drink, just pull out the tea bags and lightly squeeze to let out

 Now your ready for a refreshing glass of iced tea!
 For extra flavor add some lemon slices or a packet of true lemon.
 You could also add other fruit or even some other kind of sweetener if you like it sweet.
 The amount you use would be dependent on your tastes.

 Now go sit out in the sun and enjoy your tea!

 Sometimes you just want one glass not a whole pitcher or you don’t want to wait for the cold brew to sit all night long before enjoying your tea.
 Don’t worry, I’ve got another easy way for you to have your iced tea in no time!